Tour ID: 10063980

 Day 11 (B,L)

-Departing the Ikara-Flinders Ranges, we head south towards Hawker, the hub of the Ikara-Flinders Ranges and a thriving railway town until the line was relocated west in 1956.
+Departing the Flinders Ranges, we head south towards Hawker, the hub of the Flinders Ranges and a thriving railway town until the line was relocated west in 1956.

 After a quick look around the town, we take the RM Williams Highway for a scenic drive through Orroroo, Jamestown and Clare.
-In Clare, we visit a local cellar door / bakery for tastings and lunch before continuing to Adelaide.
-We arrive at approximately 6pm and you will be dropped off at your accommodation.
+In Clare, we visit a local bakery for lunch before continuing to Adelaide.
+We arrive at approximately 6pm and you will be dropped off at our central Adelaide accommodation (Ibis or Hilton).

 END OF TOUR